Legal despotism: Legal power ensured by magistrates

-In order to prevent the transformation of a legal despot into an arbitrary despot, their power was to be checked and balanced by the powers of magistrates performing judicial review on positive laws created by the despot.
+To prevent the transformation of a legal despot into an arbitrary despot, their power was to be checked and balanced by the powers of magistrates performing judicial review on positive laws created by the despot.
 Lemercier in his 1767 work The Natural and Essential Order of Political Societies, proposes the powers of the judiciary to not just be in charge of checking the a priori control of the "laws to be made" but also to enforce an a posteriori control of the "laws made", thereby becoming the organ of government ensuring compliance from both the despot and society.

 Reception

 The physiocrats' doctrine of legal despotism disseminated widely across European intellectual and administrative circles, with Lemercier's 1767 treatise becoming the center of physiocratic political propaganda.
 Rulers such as Catherine II of Russia sought Lemercier's personal advice, and the future King of Sweden Gustav III found inspiration from the text leading to his 1772 revolution against the Swedish estates.